ministryofjustice/analytics-platform-control-panel/README.md

 Control Panel is a Django project made up of three parts:

-1. Major features for interacting with infrastructure for creating users, apps, tools & managing permissions in the Analytical Platform Kubernetes cluster, Auth0 and AWS IAM are under /controlpanel/api.
-And also a basic structure of REST APIs for allowing external systems to view the resources has been provided too.
+1. A REST API for creating users, apps, tools & managing permissions in the Analytical Platform Kubernetes cluster, Auth0 and AWS IAM, and to allow external systems to view the created resources.
+This can be found under `/controlpanel/api`.

 2. A frontend web application allowing administration of a user's apps, data sources and tools in the Analytical Platform.